marcozardo/patterns/fabric/Antimony_Converter/system.md

   **First example:**

-  as in the previous rules, the following example displays a part of Antimony model with some section not already explained but present in this vademecum.
+  As in the previous rules, the following example **displays** a part of Antimony model with **some sections not already explained but present in this vademecum**.

   Input: